 At the landing, I clung to the railing and stumbled onto the wooden boardwalk.
 Flanked on both sides by roiling ocean and frigid, buffeting winds, the desolate staircase of Cape Horn yawned before me.
 Gustavo and I ascended 1394-ft. of sheer cliff-face to the lonesome albatross statue on the far side of the promontory, an artfully-sculpted memorial to mariners claimed by the sea.

 Forged from 100 tons of steel, the silent sentinel stood as a grave marker for marooned vessels and seafarers lost to the surly depths.
-It was hard to believe we were standing at the most austral pinnacle in the Patagonia, just shy of the South Pole.
+It was hard to believe we were standing at the most austral pinnacle in Patagonia, just shy of the South Pole.

 Sailing into Wulaia Bay